suviano/playing-arround-flask/README.md

 LOCALSTACK=1
 ```

-4. After defining the variables just run `flask run --host 0.0.0.0` it will start the server in the post 5000
+4. After defining the variables just run `flask run` it will start the server in the post 5000

 > I added the folder sample.vscode with configuration files to run and debug using vscode.
 The project also need python plugin from microsoft to run